simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_06_terraform_providers.md

 #### 🔌 What are Terraform Providers?

-Terraform providers are **plugins** that enable Terraform to interact with APIs, cloud services, and other platforms.
-They act as a **translation layer** between Terraform's configuration language and external services.
+Terraform providers are **plugins** that enable Terraform to interact with APIs, device management platforms, and other services.
+They act as a **translation layer** between Terraform's configuration language and external services like Jamf Pro.

 **🎯 Key Concepts:**
 - **🔧 Plugins**: Providers are executable plugins that Terraform downloads and runs